mikeotizels/urlredirector/README.md

 urlRedirector cannot really be "upgraded" - simply delete the old files on your web server, and follow the installation instructions above.

-If you are using a database for logging, drop the old tables and create new ones.
-Then execute the SQL queries in the "db_tables.sql" file.
+If you are using a database for logging, you can drop the old tables then execute the SQL queries in the "db_tables.sql" file to create new ones.

 ## Intergration

-To integrate urlRedirector with other PHP Servers, Databases or CMS, follow the instructions in the readme.txt files in the respective directories under `integration` folder.
+To integrate urlRedirector with other PHP applications or CMS, follow the instructions in the readme.txt files in the respective directories under `integration` folder.